Jayden’s Pet Dinosaur

 “Yeah right!”
 I sneered, finally blowing my cool.
 “I won’t have him in the freezer!
 He just wants to eat all our meat!”

-As soon as I heard that last bit, I went over to Jenny’s backpack and I carried it downstairs.
+As soon as I heard that last bit, I went over to Jayden’s backpack and I carried it downstairs.
 I opened up my freezer to make room in it especially for him.
 There was no way that I was going to allow that dinosaur to grow at all.

 It wasn’t so bad having a dinosaur in the house.
 As a matter of fact, it was a little entertaining.
-I grew to love and respect Jenny’s dinosaur because he never did touch any of the meat that was in the freezer.
+I grew to love and respect Jayden’s dinosaur because he never did touch any of the meat that was in the freezer.
 He was actually very well behaved.